It has been

 Adopting a turtle at the Pawikan Conservation Center

-beaches are known for nesting sea turtles or pawikans.
-In the Philippines, the
+Bataan beaches are renowned for nesting sea turtles or pawikans.
+Unfortunately, their numbers are rapidly decreasing in the Philippines.

-it was a joy to watch these little cuties race to the sea.
+Our family decided to release a few pawikans into the sea, and it was a joy to watch these little cuties race to their natural habitat.

 Rest and Relaxation at Sunset View Resort

-We asked a few resorts until we found one we all agreed on.
-It was Sunset View Resort.
-We got a family room with three queen beds for only five thousand pesos.
+After inquiring at a few resorts, we settled on Sunset View Resort.
+We booked a family room with three queen beds for only five thousand pesos.

-Our bonding continued over good food, great view of the beach and beautiful sunset.
-Since it was a weekday, there were only two groups staying.
-We practically had the resort all for ourselves.
+Our bonding time continued amidst delectable cuisine, a splendid view of the beach, and the captivating beauty of the sunset.
+Given that it was a weekday, only two groups were staying, allowing us to practically have the resort all to ourselves.

 Day 2